Julia-Melgare/Minesweeper-CPP/README.md

 After that, you may input a coordinate on the game board (Ex.
 "10 10", "3 4", "21 3", etc.) to reveal a tile.
 If you want to use the power up, type "F" or "f" instead.

 ### Power up
 The power up implemented is called the "Metal Detector" - it allows you to reveal the location of a random mine in the board without losing the game.
-You can only use the metal detector one per game.
+You can only use the metal detector once per game.